valdeanda/Time_series_mats/README.md

 **De Anda V**, Zapata Peñasco I, Blaz J, Poot-Hernandez AC, Contreras Moreira B, Gonzales Laffite Marcos, Hernandez Rosales M, Gamez Tamariz N, Eguiarte Fruns E, Souza V. **Understanding the mechanisms behind the response of environmental perturbations in microbial mats: a metagenomic-network based approach.** Submitted in Frontiers in Microbiology.Research Topic [Characterizing Modern Microbialites and The Geobiological Processes Underlying Their Formation](https://www.frontiersin.org/research-topics/5694/characterizing-modern-microbialites-and-the-geobiological-processes-underlying-their-formation)

-For more information about the problematic in Cuatro Cienegas related to water overexploitation for human activities please [visit the documentary film](http://documentalcuatrocienegas.com/)

 To reproduce the figures first install [jupyter notebook](http://jupyter.org/install.html) and then clone the repository.